COVID-19 Vaccine Access

 Purchasing agreements have been confirmed with 115 countries or territories, the African Union, the European Union, and COVAX.

 The international pooled purchasing mechanism for COVID-19 vaccines, COVAX, led by the World Health Organization, CEPI, and Gavi, the Vaccines Alliance, is intended to ensure equitable access to vaccines for each participating country.
 More than 180 countries – including 90 self-financing upper middle- and high-income countries, and 92 low- and lower middle-income countries – are reported to be participating in COVAX.
-However, COVAX has yet to secure sufficient funding for an adequate number of vaccines to reach its goal of 20% coverage for all participating countries in 2021.
-As of February 3, 2021, it is projecting coverage for 3.3% of the total population of participating countries in the first half of 2021.
+As of September 8, 2021, COVAX reduced its supply estimates by 25% compared to its previous forecast, and it is now projecting coverage for approximately 26% of the population of the 92 low- and lower-middle income countries by the end of 2021.
 This poses a particular challenge for the many countries, primarily low- and lower-middle income, that appear to be relying entirely or largely on their participation in COVAX to secure access to vaccines, having made no other publicly available vaccine purchase arrangements to date.